On computing sparse universal solvers for key problems in statistics: Introduction

 \textbf{Organization and Contributions.} In \S\ref{sec:LS}, we concentrate on the problem of calculating a minimum 1-norm universal least-squares solver $H$, together with investigating the sparsity of the resulting $H$.
-We give four different formulations that can be easily reformulated as linear programs: \ref{p131} (based on two of the four MP-properties), \ref{p1proj13} (based on projection onto the range of $A$), \ref{ppls1} (based on the least-squares optimality conditions), and \ref{calP13} (based on the structure of generalized inverses, in relation to the MP-properties: Theorem \ref{thm:structural}).
-Previously, it was observed that \ref{calP13} is far superior to \ref{p131}\,, when using a state-of-the-art commercial linear-optimization solver; see \cite{PFLX_ORL}.
+We give four different formulations that can be easily reformulated as linear programs (LPs): \ref{p131} (based on two of the four M-P properties), \ref{p1proj13} (based on projection onto the range of $A$), \ref{ppls1} (based on the least-squares optimality conditions), and \ref{calP13} (based on the structure of generalized inverses, in relation to the M-P properties: Theorem \ref{thm:structural}).
+Previously, it was observed that \ref{calP13} is far superior to \ref{p131}\,, when using a state-of-the-art commercial linear-programming solver; see \cite{PFLX_ORL}.
 In this context, now we have found that \ref{p1proj13} (which was previously used to prove a sparsity upper bound; see \cite{XFLPsiam}) and \ref{ppls1} are superior to the other two.
-Further, based on \ref{ppls1}\,, we derive a DRS (Douglas-Rachford splitting) algorithm which is far superior to solving any of them using a commercial linear-optimization solver.
+Further, based on \ref{ppls1}\,, we derive a DRS (Douglas-Rachford splitting) algorithm which turns out to be far superior to solving any of them using a commercial linear-programming solver.